0x80071ab1: How to Fix This Windows Update Error Code

 - Click on Troubleshoot on the right in the System tab.

 - Now, locate the Windows Update entry and then click on the Run button next to it.

-The built-in troubleshooters offered by Microsoft are pretty good at eliminating a plethora of errors.
+The built-in troubleshooters offered by Microsoft are pretty good at eliminating a plethora of errors, including the 0x80071AB1 Windows Update error.
 If .NET Framework didn’t appear in Windows Update in the last method, it could indicate a problem with the update process itself.